 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Djibouti?
+What Is the Climate Like in Djibouti?

 Djibouti is mostly a tropical desert climate with a semi-desert in the southern region.